 Ralang Monasteries situated at 13 km from Ravangla hold the famous Kagiang festival in December.

 Ralang hot spring is situated at 26 kms away from Ravangla and can be reached after a 1 hour downhill walk to the Rangit valley from the Ralang monastery.
 Borong hot spring is a 7 km drive from Ralang and a further 45-minute downhill walk.
 Both are traditional and natural winter spas located along the banks of the Rangit River where visitors spend a week or more soaking in these springs that have medicinal and therapeutic values with miraculous healing power.
 Both these hot springs can be sighted from October to April.

 Tendong is a famous trek.
-Trek starts with a 13 km drive to Damthang and then a 2.5 hours trek.
-Tendong peak (8500 ft) offers a spectacular 360 degree view of Sikkim & even the distant plains of North Bengal is visible.
+Trek starts with a 13 km drive to Damthang and then a 2.5 hours trek through the Tendong sanctuary.
+Tendong peak (8500 ft) offers a spectacular 360 degree view of Sikkim - an unforgettable view of the Kanchenjunga and the Singalila range in the west, even the distant plains of North Bengal in the south is visible.

 Welcome to the gorgeous mountains, the enticing cliffs and the outrageous gorges of the great Himalayas...

 Welcome to The Heavenly Sikkim...

 For Further information or Booking please call +91-9163219023 or +91-9748394555

 Click to select your preferred hotel / resort below for complete details:

 |Hotel New Dzongri||Ravangla,

 © Copyright 2017 OutingPlan.com - All Rights Reserved.